8483/notes/topics/microservices.md

 > **DO NOT start building new application as microservices!**

+> Micro-\* is largely about separating deployment for big teams.

 Focus on building a modular, decoupled, easy to change application first.

 When we have semi-stable decoupled modules - and there is a real business need - only then we should think about breaking it into microservices.